biolab/orange2/docs/reference/rst/Orange.classification.knn.rst

 .. class:: FindNearestConstructor()

-    A class that constructs FindNearest.
-It calls the inherited distance_constructor, which constructs a distance measure.
+    A class that constructs :obj:`FindNearest` and initializes it with a distance metric, constructed by :obj:`distance_constructor`.
-    The distance measure, along with the instances weight_ID and distance_ID, is then passed to the just constructed instance of FindNearest_BruteForce.

-    If there are more instances with the same distance fighting for the last places, the tie is resolved by randomly picking the appropriate number of instances.
-A local random generator is constructed and initiated by a constant computed from the reference instance.
-The effect of this is that the same random neighbors will be chosen for the instance each time FindNearest_BruteForce
-    is called.

     .. attribute:: distance_constructor

+        An instance of :obj:`Orange.distance.DistanceConstructor` that
-        A component of class ExamplesDistanceConstructor that "learns" to measure distances between instances.
-Learning can mean, for instances, storing the ranges of continuous features or the number of values of a discrete feature (see the page about measuring distances for more information).
-The result of learning is an instance of ExamplesDistance that should be used for measuring distances between instances.
+        "learns" to measure distances between instances.
+Learning can mean, for example, storing the ranges of continuous features or the number of values of a discrete feature.
+The result of learning is an instance of :obj:`Orange.distance.Distance` that is used for measuring distances between instances.

     .. attribute:: include_same

-        Tells whether or not to include the examples that are same as the reference;
+        Indicates whether to include the instances that are same as the reference; default is ``true``.
-        the default is true.

-    .. method:: __call__(table, weightID, distanceID)
+    .. method:: __call__(data, weight_ID, distance_ID)

-        Constructs an instance of FindNearest that would return neighbors of a given instance, obeying weight_ID when counting them (also, some measures of distance might consider weights as well) and storing the distances in a meta attribute with ID distance_ID.
+        Constructs an instance of :obj:`FindNearest` for the given data.
+Arguments :obj:`weight_ID` and :obj:`distance_ID` are copied to the new object.

         :param table: table of instances
         :type table: Orange.data.Table

         :param weight_ID: id of meta attribute with weights of instances
         :type weight_ID: int

-        :param distance_ID: id of meta attribute that will save distances
+        :param distance_ID: id of meta attribute that will store distances
         :type distance_ID: int

-        :rtype: :class:`FindNearest`
+        :rtype: :obj:`FindNearest`

 Examples
 --------